caduri/cleanly_test/README.md

 what left
 ---------
-1. add tests
-2. upload the proj to heroku
+1. upload the proj to heroku
-3. use bootstrap
+2. use bootstrap